Byerazino: Russian period

+Soviet period

 In the aftermath of the Russian Revolution of 1917, the town changed hands several times, including German and Polish armies during the Russian Civil War and the Polish-Bolshevik War.
 The Jewish population suffered especially during the pogroms that took place around this time.
 Finally, on June 7, 1920, Berazino became part of the Byelorussian Soviet Socialist Republic.
 From June 17, 1924, as a separate raion centre in the Barysaw District and in June 1927 - Minsk District.
 Eventually, the town grew, and on 15 February 1938 became part of the Mogilev Province.
 During that time, mass industrialisation took place, and the position of the river port allowed a development of shipbuilding, wheel, textile and liquor factories, as well as smaller workshops for automobiles and wood fabrics.
-The population also rose from 2,968 in 1930 to 4,800 in 1939, 1530 of whom were Jewish.
+The population also rose from 2,968 in 1930 to 4,800 in 1939, 1,530 of whom were Jewish.

 During World War II, Byerazino was occupied by Nazi Germany from 3 July 1941 until 3 July 1944.
 During this time, Byerazino, like the rest of the eastern part of Belarus, was under the direct military administration of the Wehrmacht, unlike central, western and southern Belarus, which were under German civilian administration.
 The Germans put all Jews they found in Byerazino and the surrounding areas into a ghetto.
-More than 1000 Jews were killed in Byerazino during the occupation.
+More than 1,000 Jews were killed in Byerazino during the occupation.
 The town was reconquered by the 2nd Byelorussian Front on 3 July 1944 during operation "Bagration".